dan2097/opsin/README.txt

 ##################################################

 Using OPSIN as a command-line utility:
-	java -jar opsin-0.9.0-jar-with-dependencies.jar will give you a command-line interface to convert names to CML java -cp opsin-0.9.0-jar-with-dependencies.jar uk.ac.cam.ch.wwmm.opsin.NameToInchi will give you a command-line interface to convert names to InChI
+	java -jar opsin-1.0.0-jar-with-dependencies.jar will give you a command-line interface to convert names to CML java -cp opsin-1.0.0-jar-with-dependencies.jar uk.ac.cam.ch.wwmm.opsin.NameToInchi will give you a command-line interface to convert names to InChI

-As well as interactive input on the command-line these command-line interfaces will accept a piped input of newline seperated chemical names. e.g. java -jar opsin-0.9.0-jar-with-dependencies.jar < input.name > output.cml
+As well as interactive input on the command-line these command-line interfaces will accept a piped input of newline seperated chemical names. e.g. java -jar opsin-1.0.0-jar-with-dependencies.jar < input.name > output.cml

 Using OPSIN as a library:

-1) Learn about XOM (http://xom.nu), the XML processing framework used by OPSIN
-2) Create an OPSIN instance, by calling the following static method
+1) Create an OPSIN instance, by calling the following static method

-NameToStructure nameToStructure = NameToStructure.getInstance();

-3) Get CML (as XOM Elements):

-Element cmlElement = nameToStructure.parseToCML("acetonitrile");

-4) Whatever you like.
-Maybe print it out, thus:

-System.out.println(cmlElement.toXML());

-parseToCML will typically take 5-10ms to convert a name to CML making OPSIN suitable for use on large sets of names.

-CML can, if desired, be converted to other format such as SD, SMILES, InChI etc. by toolkits such as CDK, OpenBabel and JUMBO.
-(NOTE: if you want InChI the most efficient way to generate it is to use the InChI module and the corresponding parseToInChI method)

-OPSIN's API also support limited configurability and a mechanism to return the reason for failure e.g.:
-	NameToStructure nts = NameToStructure.getInstance();
+NameToStructure n2s = NameToStructure.getInstance();

-	NameToStructureConfig n2sconfig = new NameToStructureConfig();
+2) (Optional) create a NameToStructureConfig (this can be set to, for example, allow radicals to convert to structures) NameToStructureConfig n2sconfig = new NameToStructureConfig();

-	n2sconfig.setAllowRadicals(true);
-	OpsinResult result = nts.parseChemicalName("acetonitrile", n2sconfig);
+3) Give OPSIN a name and recieve an OpsinResult OpsinResult result = n2s.parseChemicalName("acetonitrile", n2sconfig);

-	if (result.getStatus() != OpsinResult.OPSIN_RESULT_STATUS.FAILURE){
+4) Check whether conversion was successful by checking result.getStatus()

+5) Retrieve the structure as CML/SMILES/InChI:
 Element cml = result.getCml();
+String smiles = result.getSmiles();
 String inchi = NameToInchi.convertResultToInChI(result, false);

-	}
-	else{
-		System.out.println(result.getMessage());
-	}
+Convenience methods exist to convert directly from names to CML and InChI

+Converting a name to a structure will typically take of the order of 5-10ms making OPSIN suitable for batch processing of large sets of names.

 ##################################################